Luissalazarsalinas/Corn-Leaf-Diseases-Detection/README.md

 This Streamlit App utilizes a Deep Learning model to detect diseases that attact the corn leaves, based in digital images.

+The App can be viewed through this [Link](https://luissalazarsalinas-corn-leaf-diseases-corn-diseases--app-s9j6w1.streamlitapp.com/)

 ## **Data Preparation**

 The plant-Village dataset contains 39 different classes of plant leaf(healthy and unhealthy) and background images(61,486 in total)(Geetharamani & Pandian,2019).
 In this project, we use the version without augmentation and just used the corn dataset, which contained four different classes (Blight, Common rust, Gray Leaf Spot, and Healthy).